Goodluckboey/Rmbus/README.md

 Which brought me to this project:
 * I realized what I missed most was his witty bantor and his nagging
 * This led me to believe that actually speaking to something "like" him would have helped me process my grief at his passing
+* And i thought that if i could benefit, someone else might as well.

 ### Built With